KordingLab/MixedReality_Hololens/README.md

 This is a project with Hololens to investigate how the mixed reality affect quiet stance.
 In this project, we presented solid object and text randomly, in both a static and a dynamic setting.
 We measured the head movements using the built-in tracking mechanism of the Hololens,and sent data to a net server.

-We used a six scripts to control actions of visual events, collect data and send data from client to server, see below.
+We used a set of scripts to control actions of visual events, collect data and send data from client to server, see below.

 --Scripts